-Sales of devices generally include an initial warranty for parts and services for one year in the Americas, two years in Europe, the Middle East, Africa (EMEA), and one or two years in the Asia Pacific (APAC) region.
+Sales of devices generally include an initial warranty for parts and services for one year in the Americas, two years in EMEA, and one to three years in the APAC region.
 A liability for the estimated cost of product warranty is established at the time revenue is recognized based on the historical experience of known product failure rates and expected material and labor costs to provide warranty services.
 Specific additional warranty accruals may be made if unforeseen technical problems arise.
-Alternatively, if estimates are determined to be greater than the actual amounts necessary, a portion of the liability may be reversed in future periods.
-At the end of each reporting period, we estimate our future warranty costs related to products sold during the period.
-This liability represents our best estimate of the costs we will incur to fulfill warranty obligations for products sold during the period.
+Alternatively, if estimates are determined to be greater than the actual amounts necessary, a portion of the liability represents our best estimate of the costs we will incur to fulfill warranty obligations for products sold during the period.
 At least annually, we review and update our estimates based on actual warranty claims experience.